An Interactive 10-Day Training Course

 • Foreign Currency Borrowing

-Module II - International Financial Reporting Standards (IFRS) for the Oil & Gas Industry
+Module II: International Financial Reporting Standards (IFRS) for the Oil & Gas and Petrochemical Sectors (Upstream, Midstream & Downstream)

-• Introduction / Overview of IFRS in relation to the Oil & Gas Sector, with particular reference to:
+• An Overview of IFRS in relation to the Oil & Gas Industry

 • IFRS 10: Consolidated Financial Statements